arthurborgesdev/react-metrics-webapp/README.md

 ## Usage

+(If you are a Microverse's code reviewer, change to the correct branch before: `git checkout capstone-project`)

 - Run `npm install` on a Terminal to install the modules
 - Run `yarn start` on a Terminal to start the server
 - Open [http://localhost:3000](http://localhost:3000) to view it in the browser.